Stopping Distance, Braking Distance & Reaction Distance Explained

 - At 60 mph you need roughly 360 feet to come to a complete stop (130 feet to react and 190 feet to brake) in good conditions.

 Small increases in speed also affect stopping distance.
-Increasing your speed just 10 mph from 50 mph to 60 mph increases the total stopping distance by up to 40%.
+Increasing your speed by just 10 mph from 50 mph to 60 mph increases the total stopping distance by up to 40%.

 In general, double the speed increases the braking distance four times, and triple the speed increases the braking distance by nine times.